glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 paper for each guest where its name is written, you mix it in a Christmas hat.
 Then each one chooses a piece of paper randomly without looking.
-And all ones at the same time unfolds the piece of paper, and discover the name of the guest to whom each one is offering his/her gift.
+And all ones at the same time unfolds the piece of paper, and discover the name of the guest to whom he/she is offering his/her gift.
 Does a guest draw at random his/her name?

 You see that this concrete problem can be reformulate: Is there a least a fixed point in the permutation of a set with $n$ elements?
 It is the famous **hat-check problem**.
 You can use the probabilities to solve it.

-The probability that at least one guest be drawn his/her name is the inverse of the probability that no one be drawn his/her name, that is to say:
+The probability that at least one guest draws his/her name is the inverse of the probability that no one drawns his/her name, that is to say:

 $$p_n =  1 - \dfrac{\mathcal{D}_{n}}{n!} = 1 - u_n$$